 Lois Copley, chairman of the First Families of the Twin Territories committee, points out, Between now and the year 2007 Oklahomans will observe the centennial anniversaries of many significant events in our state's history.
-Oklahoma, a land of great variety and many contrasts, drew the hardy explorers, traders and buffalo hunters.
-The Territories became the home of sixty-five Indian tribes, members of early military units, Union and Confederate soldiers and sympathizers, and United States government pioneer employees.
-Other residents included church missionaries and school teachers, black slaves and white intruders, cowboys and cattlemen, coal miners and oilfield crews, and of course the Boomers, Sooners and 1889ers. feel the timing is perfect to initiate a program which will recognize and honor these early settlers.
+Oklahoma, a land of great variety and many contrasts, drew the hardy buffalo explorers, traders and hunters.
+The Twin Territories became the home of sixty-five Indian tribes, members of early military units, Union and Confederate soldiers and sympathizers, and United States government employees.
+Other pioneer residents included church and white missionaries and school teachers, black slaves intruders, cowboys and cattlemen, coal miners and oilfield crews, and of course the Boomers, Sooners and 1889ers. feel the timing is perfect to initiate a program which will recognize and honor these early settlers.